nelsonjchen/c3-faux-touch-keyboard/README.md

 * Shows up when you search for "3 keys 1 knob keyboard"
 * 3 keys in a row
 * 1 knob, metal-looking usually
-* Acryllic exterior with rounded corners
+* Acryllic layer exterior with rounded corners
-* Exposed screws heads
+* Exposed screws heads on bottom and top
 * Multi-color LEDs
 * USB-C is offset a bit torwards the knob side of the keyboard and not in the center.
 * Comes with a male USB-A to male USB-C cable